artur-gajewski/github-viewer/README.md

-# github-viewer
+# GitHub Viewer

-Fetch user's GitHub repositories and statistics in one view.
+AngularJS application to search for GitHub user and display his/her repositories and statistics in one view.